ykwon0407/WeightedSHAP/README.md

 ## WeightedSHAP: analyzing and improving Shapley based feature attributions

 This repository provides an implementation of the paper WeightedSHAP: analyzing and improving Shapley based feature attributions accepted at [NeurIPS 2022](https://nips.cc/Conferences/2022).
-We show the suboptimality of SHAP and propose a new feature attribution method called WeightedSHAP.
+We show the suboptimality of SHAP and propose **a new feature attribution method called WeightedSHAP**.
 WeightedSHAP is a generalization of SHAP and is more effective to capture influential features.

 ### Quick start